// SPDX-License-Identifier: MIT // SpatialDDS Specification 1.4 (© Open AR Cloud Initiative)

 Summary

 Discovery keeps the wire simple: nodes publish what they have, clients filter for what they need, and the system converges on compatible versions.
-Use typed topic metadata to choose streams, rely on capabilities to negotiate versions without handshakes, and treat discovery traffic as the lightweight directory for every SpatialDDS deployment.
+Use typed topic metadata to choose streams, rely on capabilities to negotiate versions without additional application-level handshakes, and treat discovery traffic as the lightweight directory for every SpatialDDS deployment.

 SpatialDDS topics are identified by a structured name, a type, a version, and a declared Quality-of-Service (QoS) profile.
 Together these define both what a stream carries and how it behaves on the wire.